Sufism in Sindh: Middle period

+Later period

+By 19th Century, Mughal Empire started declining and Sindh also saw a decline in Sufi poets and Saints.
+Some famous Sufi Saints and poets of this era from Sindh were Faqir Qadir Buksh Bedil and his son Muhammad Mohsin Bekas, Syed Misri Shah, Pir Hadi Hassan Bux Shah Jilani, Sufi Budhal Faqeer, Nadir Ali Shah, Khwaja Abdul Ghaffar Naqshbandi and Mewa Shah.

+Modern era

+Sufism has become a primary marker of Sindhi identity for both Muslims and Hindus.
+Sufism ideology is continued to be practiced by locals even though some terrorists have tried to attack sufism by attacking modern sufis like Sayyid Ghulam Hussain Shah Bukhari and shrines like the one in Sehwan Sharif which was the site of a suicide bombing in 2017 carried out by the Islamic State.

+Sufi music

+According to Michel Boivin, music is inseparable from Sufi poetry in Sindh.

 The author of the Akbarnamah wrote that the kafi music originated from Sindh.
-The art of 'musical narration' had received patronisation under the Surnrah dynasty of Sindh and was further developed and patronised under the Sammahs.
+The art of 'musical narration' had received patronisation under the Soomra dynasty of Sindh and was further developed and patronised under the Sammahs.

 The most renowned Sindhi genre of poetry is the kafi which, according to Annemarie Schimmel, is accompanied by instruments and is a vehicle of mystical songs.
 Shah 'Abd al-Latif is seen as the greatest renovator of Sufi music in Sindh.
-The most famous expression of Sufism in Sindh is found in the Risalo of Shah Abdul Latif Bhittai.

 The philosophy of Persian poets deeply influenced Sindhi Sufistic thought and poetry.
-During Muslim rule in Sindh, the works of Rumi, Attar, Jami, Nizami Hafiz, Khayyam, Saadi and other poetic Persian mystics were keenly studied by both HIndu and Muslim scholars.
+During Muslim rule in Sindh, the works of Rumi, Attar, Jami, Khayyam, Saadi and other poetic Persian mystics were keenly studied by both Hindu and Muslim scholars.
 Sachal was deeply influenced by Attar.
 Shah Abdul Latif was influenced by Maulana Jalaluddin Rumi.

-Suffism became a primary marker of Sindhi identity for both Muslims and Hindus.